Pratikshinde55/K8s-Minikube-Setup/README.md

 - get all command show all resources lists which created till now:

       kubectl get all
+## Load Balancer: service [svc] (expose)
+- Load balancer distribute incomming application traffic across the multiple backend Pods is called as Load Balancer or Reverse proxy, But In Kubernetes it is known as **Sevice**, Short form is **svc**.

+- There are three types K8s service types:
+   1. ClusterIP (Private LB)
+   2. NodePort (Public LB)
+   3. LoadBalancer/ExternalName

 ## Kubectl resorces type check and Explain

 - Show all types resources: